alsigit/nobi-sectest/README.md

 2. to avoid any subdomain takeover, you must periodically control all A record or CNAME record in the DNS Manager.
    <img src="https://github.com/alsigit/nobi-sectest/blob/main/WP_takeover.png" width="500"/>

+**OTHER FINDING**

+I update this submission from any standpoint pentest:

+a.
+LARAVEL version are vulnerable to RCE (CVE-2021-3129) , recommended to use latest update version and as mentioned, do not enable debug mode.

+b.
+Nginx Web server version is 1.18.0 (CVE-2020-12440) which is vulnerable to HTTP request smuggling, allows attacker to cache poisoning, credential hijacking, or security bypass.
+Since nginx offically closed this issue as informative, I will not put this as a concern.

-**B. Test Cases
+**B. Test Cases**

-As Security Engineer you must secure your infrastructure and API services, if your API always get attack from attacker ( ddos , brute force, etc ).
+**As Security Engineer you must secure your infrastructure and API services, if your API always get attack from attacker ( ddos , brute force, etc ).
 How should you handle the attack?.
-Can you give advice on how to design the best security for infrastructure security and API services.
+Can you give advice on how to design the best security for infrastructure security and API services.**

 **Answer**

 Before design best practice for infrastructure, I also always see from business perspective for example :
 - What goals, company vision and mision?
 - How much costs/budget alocated to infrastructure?